eclipse-pass/pass-deposit-services/README.md

 To create your own configuration, copy and paste the default configuration into an empty file and modify the key values as described above.
 The configuration _must_ be referenced by the `pass.deposit.transport.configuration` property, or is environment equivalent `PASS_DEPOSIT_TRANSPORT_CONFIGURATION`.
 Allowed values are any Spring Resource path (e.g. `classpath:/`, `classpath*:`, `file:`, `http://`, `https://`).
 For example, if your configuration is stored as a file in `/etc/deposit-services.cfg`, then you would set the environment variable `PASS_DEPOSIT_TRANSPORT_CONFIGURATION=file:/etc/deposit-services.cfg` prior to starting Deposit Services.
 Likewise, if you kept the configuration accessible at a URL, you could use `PASS_DEPOSIT_TRANSPORT_CONFIGURATION=http://example.org/deposit-services.cfg`.

+## Failure Handling

+A "failed" `Deposit` or `Submission` has `Deposit.DepositStatus = FAILED` or `Submission.AggregateDepositStatus = FAILED`.
+When a resource has been marked `FAILED`, Deposit Services will ignore any messages relating to the resource when in `listen` mode (see below for more information on modes).
+Intervention (automated or manual) is required to update the failed resource.

+A resource will be considered as failed when errors occur during the processing of `Submission` and `Deposit` resources.
+Some errors may be caused by transient network issues, or a server being rebooted, but for now Deposit Services does not contain any logic for retrying when there are low-level communication errors with an endpoint.

+`Submission` resources are failed when:
+1. Failure to build the Deposit Services model for a Submission
+1. There are no files attached to the Submission
+1. Any file attached to the Submission is missing a location URI (the URI used to retrieve the bytes of the file).
+1. An error occurs saving the state of the `Submission` in the repository (arguably a transient error, but DS does not perform any retries when there are errors communicating with the repository)

+See `SubmissionProcessor` for details.
+Right now, when a `Submission` is failed, manual intervention is required.
+Deposit Services does not provide any support for dealing with failed submissions.
+It is likely the end-user will need to re-create the submission in the user interface, and resubmit it.

+`Deposit` resources are failed when:
+1. An error occurs building a package
+1. An error occurs streaming a package to a `Repository` (arguably transient)
+1. An error occurs polling (arguably transient, but DS does not perform retries) or parsing the status of a `Deposit`
+1. An error occurs saving the state of a `Deposit` in the repository (again, arguably transient, but DS doesn't perform retries when there are errors communicating with the repository)

+See `DepositTask` for details.
+Deposits fail for transient reasons; a server being down, an interruption in network communication, or invalid credentials for the downstream repository are just a few examples.
+Manual intervention is required to remediate failed deposits, but Deposit Services provides support for this case (see the `retry` mode documented below).

 ## Build and Deployment

 Deposit Services' primary artifact is a single self-executing jar.
 The behavior, or "mode" of the deposit services application is directed by command line arguments and influenced by environment variables.
 In the PASS infrastructure, the Deposit Services self-executing jar is deployed inside of a simple Docker container.